-Unwanted sample drift is a common issue that plagues microscopy experiments, preventing accurate temporal quantification of biological processes.
-While multiple methods and tools exist to correct images post-acquisition, performing drift correction of large 3D videos using open-source solutions remains challenging and time-consuming.
-Here we present a new pipeline developed as an ImageJ/Fiji macro called Fast4DReg that can quickly correct axial and lateral drift in 3D video microscopy datasets.
-Fast4DReg works by creating intensity projections along multiple axes and estimating the drift between frames using 2D cross-correlations.
-Using synthetic and acquired datasets, we demonstrate that Fast4DReg performs better than other state-of-the-art open-source drift correction tools and significantly outperforms them in speed (5x to 60x).
+Unwanted sample drift is a common issue that plagues microscopy experiments, preventing accurate temporal visualization and quantification of biological processes.
+Although multiple methods and tools exist to correct images post-acquisition, performing drift correction of three-dimensional (3D) videos using open-source solutions remains challenging and time-consuming.
+Here, we present a new tool developed for ImageJ or Fiji called Fast4DReg that can quickly correct axial and lateral drift in 3D video-microscopy datasets.
+Fast4DReg creates intensity projections along multiple axes and estimates the drift between frames using two-dimensional cross-correlations.
+Using synthetic and acquired datasets, we demonstrate that Fast4DReg can perform better than other state-of-the-art open-source drift-correction tools and significantly outperforms them in speed.
 We also demonstrate that Fast4DReg can be used to register misaligned channels in 3D using either calibration slides or misaligned images directly.
-Altogether Fast4DReg provides a quick and easy-to-use method to correct 3D imaging data before further visualization and analysis.
+Altogether, Fast4DReg provides a quick and easy-to-use method to correct 3D imaging data before further visualization and analysis.
 Fast4DReg is available on GitHub.

-Joanna W Pylvänäinen, Romain F Laine, Sujan Ghimire, Gautier Follain, Ricardo Henriques, Guillaume Jacquemet
+Joanna W Pylvänäinen, Romain F Laine, Bruno MS Saraiva, Sujan Ghimire, Gautier Follain, Ricardo Henriques, Guillaume Jacquemet

 Read our paper published in JCS